 The Black Sleep’s commercial hook is its star cast.
 The original print advertising and original trailer (included on Kino’s disc) stress the lineup of horror names.
 Only when the movie unspools do we realize that most of these icons are way past their prime.
 Some of our favorites show up only for brief walk-ons.
 Fans in 1956 must have felt cheated.

 The storyline is rather murky.
 Surgeon Dr. Ramsay (Herbert Rudley) is accused of a murder he didn’t commit and sentenced to hang.
 Before the execution can be carried out the renowned Sir Joel Cadman (Basil Rathbone) gives him the exotic Indian drug “Nind Andhera”, a.k.a.
-‘The Black Sleep’ by.
+‘The Black Sleep.’
 Ramsay wakes up a day later in Cadman’s care.
 He’s now officially dead, as the drug has convinced the authorities that he died of a heart attack.
-Cadman spirits Ramsay off to his mansion-laboratory, there to enlist his aid as a surgical assistant for his radical, morally questionable brain experiments.
-Cadman’s aim is to map the brain and use the knowledge to cure the effects of physical damage and mental illness.
+Cadman spirits Ramsay off to his mansion-laboratory, there to enlist him as a surgical assistant for his radical, morally questionable brain experiments.
+Cadman’s stated aim is to map the brain and use the knowledge to cure the effects of physical damage and mental illness.
 The goal is laudable but the methods decidedly sinister: he feels that taking a few human lives here and there is a regrettable necessity in his noble quest.
 We soon discover that Cadman’s real aim is to learn enough from his brain surgery to cure his comatose wife, Angelina.
-Ramsay does his best to see things from Cadman’s point of view but changes his mind when he realizes the full extent of the Doctor’s cruel schemes.
-The very first experimental subject ends up a functioning moron, joining a growing menagerie of misshapen monsters in Cadman’s cellar.
+Ramsay is ethical enough to change his mind when he learns the full extent of the Doctor’s cruel schemes.
+Their first experimental subject ends up a functioning moron, joining a growing menagerie of misshapen monsters in Cadman’s cellar.
 Nurse Laurie (Patricia Blake [Blair] of City of Fear) begs for Ramsay’s help, as Cadman has turned her father Dr. Monroe (Lon Chaney Jr.) into a mindless brute, now called Mungo.
 When Ramsay sees the cellar monstrosities for himself, Dr. Cadman forces him to operate on the next involuntary patient: Nurse Laurie.